-Heatwave: A visual guide to the UK and Europe's record temperatures
+Heatwave: The UK and Europe's record temperatures in maps and charts

 The temperatures also bring a greatly increased risk of fires, as can be seen from data from the European Forest Fire Information System and the Copernicus Atmosphere Monitoring Service.

 There have been fires in various locations in the UK, including Lickey Hills Country Park on the edge of Birmingham on Monday, where flames burned across an area of approximately 50,000 square metres (538,000 sq ft).
+A major incident has also been declared in London due to a surge of fires in the city.

 Similar risks across Europe